faustbrian/cascade/docs/bulk-resolution.md

----
-title: Bulk Resolution
-description: Efficiently resolve multiple keys at once using getMany() in Cascade
----

 Cascade supports resolving multiple keys in a single operation, which is more efficient than calling `get()` repeatedly.
 Use `getMany()` when you need to fetch several related values.

 ## Basic Usage